kebaldwi/DNAC-TEMPLATES/Ansible.md

 This inventory contains only five devices, but is 21 lines long.
 It is easy to see how complex and hard to manage an inventory file could be at scale--especially if you are defining variables within the inventory file.

->Before we move on, it is important to note that this inventory file is a __security nightmare__.
+> **Note:** Before we move on, it is important to note that this inventory file is a __security nightmare__.
 It contains plaintext credentials.
 It could be read by anyone, or heaven forbid, accidentally committed to a public repository in Github.
 Putting plaintext credentials into an inventory is bad practice no matter how well protected your control node is.
 It is only done here for learning purposes.
 There are many straightforward and secure methods for protecting secrets in Ansible, such as using environment variables, [Ansible vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html), or third party secrets management solutions.
 If you are exploring Ansible for use in your enterprise, never let an inventory like this go further than the lab.
 We will explore secrets management in a later tutorial.

 #### The Basics of Ansible: Ansible Playbooks